A New Asheville Anthem and Ode to the Music Scene

 About two minutes into the video, Asheville’s Drum Circle is on display.
 Every Friday night in the rounded outdoor amphitheater of downtown's Pritchard Park people join together to play thundering sounds on the drums, dance to the powerful rhythms, or just sit back and enjoy the show of individuality and diverse community.
 See our guide to this truly Asheville tradition.

 Don Clayton sings about The Orange Peel, Asheville’s most recognizable music venue, where local, regional, national and international performers take the stage each week.
-Throughout the video, you also get glimpses at other music venues in town such as Tressa's Jazz and Blues Club, where you see Kat Williams performing.
+Throughout the video, you also get glimpses at other music venues in town as top performers such as Kat Williams take the stage.
 Check out our Asheville music venue guide to learn about the city’s iconic music venues along with the under-the-radar smaller venues that are sure to provide you an intimate music experience.

 Thanks to the wealth of music venues in Asheville, you can hear live music each and every night of the week!
 See our easy-to-search live music calendar for details on upcoming shows during your visit.
 In addition to the nightly music shows, Asheville has a full lineup of music festivals throughout the year.
 Among the festivals highlighted in the video is LEAF, a music and cultural arts festival that takes place in Black Mountain and downtown Asheville each year.
 The festival features a lineup of international, national and regional performers.
 Local Asheville artists and performers such as Unifire Theatre entertain the audience.
 Take a look our at-a-glance guide to the best music events in Asheville.